WA4GEG contents; Packing in Yaesu boxes, how-to pack in other boxes, & misc.

 I.e. only have supporting packing material in contact with the first 4 inches in from the left/right front panel edges.
 Large bubbles (1/2 to 1 inch diameter bubbles) bubble wrap or expanding foam-packs works well.
 Foam-peanuts may be used for the center (front panel) void fill area.
 The technique is specifically to protect the Key Unit (press switch) circuit board embedded in the front panel, which is easily and often damaged when shipping in undersized boxes with insufficient clearances.

 1 - Collapse the adjustable front bottom feet on the transceiver (if extended.)

 2 - Secure the radio's top "hatch" with a single strip of Scotch tape.

-3 - Wrap protective plastic around the transceiver (3 mil. or thicker plastic wrap, plastic bag, or bubble wrap)
+3 - Wrap protective plastic around the transceiver (2 mil. or thicker plastic wrap or plastic bag)

 4 - Attach a note containing your complete return shipping address and contact info., plus a short description of the problem and any additional desired service.

 5 - Double box as per info. below: